 |Motivated by using the computer as a tool to solve problems or create innovative solutions||Motivated by how the computer works|

 |Emphasis is on understanding business problems and producing business innovation||Emphasis is on programming complex software|

 |Integrate available components in high-level development environments||Typically trained in writing large programs from scratch using traditional programming languages|

 |Analyze corporate “big” data with analytics||Create algorithms that, for example, will sort the data|

 What do MIS people do?

 MIS professionals are leaders who initiate, design, and apply technology to transform business functions and produce innovative products and services.
-To learn more check out these humorous videos about Dave’s career and What does an IT student do?
+To learn more check out these videos about I love IT, Dave’s career and What does an IT student do?

 |Analyst||Study business problems and implement systems to solve them|